drascom/one-page-liv-planning/README.md

   }'
 ```

-The response includes `{ "success": true, "procedure_id": 42 }` when a matching record is found (you can then call `DELETE /procedures/42`), or `{ "success": false, "message": "Procedure not found" }` when no match exists.
+The response includes the matching metadata when a record is found (e.g. `{ "success": true, "procedure_id": 42, "procedure_date": "2025-05-10", "status": "reserved", "procedure_type": "sfue", ... }`), or `{ "success": false, "message": "Procedure not found" }` when no match exists.
 ```

 Check whether a patient already has a procedure scheduled on a specific date: